 The National Center for Post-Traumatic Stress Disorder explains that experiencing trauma is not a rare event.
 It reports that about six of every 10 men (or 60 percent) and five of every 10 women (or 50 percent) experience at least one traumatic event in their lives.

-Research has established a firm link between substance abuse and trauma.
-The relationship is complex, and it is not always easy to figure out if the trauma led to substance abuse or if the abuse led to traumatic events.
+Research has established a firm link between substance use and trauma.
+The relationship is complex, and it is not always easy to figure out if the trauma led to substance use or if the abuse led to traumatic events.
 However, data show that addictive substances often are involved as traumatic events unfold.

 The National Center for Post-Traumatic Stress Disorder stated that up to 75 percent of those who have survived abusive or violent trauma report drinking problems.
 People with drinking problems are also more likely than others with similar backgrounds to experience psychological trauma.